-Of those, calculate the average star rating when you first began supporting each facility.
+Of those facilities that were assessed in the reporting year, calculate the average star rating when you first began supporting each facility.
 Enter this in the average Pre score.
 For facilities that did not have a star rated license at baseline, assign them a "0" for their pre score.

-Similarly, calculate the average star rating when you finished working with each facility.
+Similarly, enter the number of facilities with each star rating after they were reassessed.
+Calculate the average star rating when you finished working with each facility.
 This is the average Post score.